Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/printout.jpg)

-Notice that there is a temperature variable and a tem variable shown.
+There is a temperature variable and a tem variable shown.
 The temperature displays the most recent valid temperature.
 If the most recent temperature was invalid, then the tem value displays "--"; otherwise tem = temperature.
 The temperature variable is published.
 The same is true of the humidity and hum variables.
 This approach keeps the published history graphs in a reasonable range while at the same time providing a debug/verification mechanism.

+## Further Discussion

+Additional devices can be added by changing the deviceID = 1 statement in the software and the related Home Assistant and ThingSpeak software and credentials.